 - Go to places kids gather, playgrounds, swimming pools, anywhere.

-- Organise meet ups with other travelling families, it’s easy to do, find them online.
+- Organise meet ups with other travelling families, it’s easy to do if you want to do it, find them online.

 - Model social behaviour, talk to people, say hi.
 Encourage fearless interaction